 CR 16: Distribution of alcoholic beverages except when authorized by appropriate College administrators

-CR 18: Failure to comply with reasonable instructions from authorized College personnel or notice (COVID-19: non-compliance with safeguards or controls implemented in response to COVID-19 and communicated through the MVCC website COVID-19 Updates/Responsible Restart Plan or other written notice will be considered a violation of CR 18)
+CR 18: Failure to comply with reasonable instructions from authorized College personnel or notice (COVID-19 and Other Communicable Illnesses: non-compliance with safeguards or controls implemented in response to COVID-19 and Other Communicable Illnesses and communicated through the MVCC website or other written notice will be considered a violation of CR 18)

 CR 19: Claiming to speak or act in the name of the College without authorization

 CR 20: Any action which threatens the mental, psychological, or physical health of another person at the College including those actions for the sole purpose of initiation into or affiliation with any organization (hazing)

 CR 21: Recording, broadcasting, streaming, or otherwise sharing of private information without authorization of all involved parties

 CR 23: Use of social media or other technology to defame, trespass, assault, or inflict emotional distress upon another person or that is otherwise illegal (cyber-harassment, sexting)